sonofhypnos/dungeon/README.md

 ```
 chmod +x dungeon.jar; ./dungeon.jar
 ```
 in the project root.
 Java versions 11 and above should work.
+The game is pretty self-explanatory.
+Just follow the instructions in the terminal.